SheCodesAus/what_is_git/readme.md

 Great news!
 What we've covered so far is enough for you to conduct normal operations with Git.

 > ❓ QUESTION ❓\
-> Should I create repositories locally and then push them to the cloud, or is it better to create a repo on Github first and then clone it down?
+> Should I create repositories locally and then push them to the cloud, or is it better to create a repo on GitHub first and then clone it down?

 Either method is fine!
 If you already have some code locally, you'll need to go with the `push` option.
-If there's already code on Github that you don't have locally, then you'll need `clone`.
+If there's already code on GitHub that you don't have locally, then you'll need `clone`.
 But if you're starting from scratch, the choice is yours!

 > ❓ QUESTION ❓\
 > So how should you work on a project?
 What does day-to-day workflow look like once you've got a repo set up?